washingtonstateuniversity/WSUMAGE-vagrant/README.md

         > cd vvvbox

-1. run in powershell/command line
+1. run in powershell/command line/terminal

-        > rake init
+        > rake start

-Now if this is the first time you have ever run then the `rake init` task will install anything that is needed and check to make sure everything is ok.
+Now if this is the first time you have ever run then the `rake start` task will install anything that is needed and check to make sure everything is ok.
 It'll prompt you as it goes, but after a few minutes the first time around, you will have the admin area for Magento up and ready to log in.
 It really is as simple as these 4 steps to get up and running.
 On a fresh system, seeing the Magento